lifeBalance/knk_solutions/ch13/exercises/README.md

 * The first `%d` scans `12` into `i`.
 * The `%s` scans `abc34` (up until the first space) into `s`.
 * The last `%d` scans `56` into `j`.

+## Exercise 4
+Modify the `read_line` function in each of the following ways:

+(a) Have it skip whitespace before beginning to store input characters.

+(b) Have it stop reading at the first whitespace character. *Hint*: To determine whether or not a character is whitespace, call the `isspace` function.

+(c) Have it stop reading at the first newline character, then store the newline character in the string.

+(d) Have it leave behind characters that it doesn't have room to store.

+**Answer**: See `ex04a.c`, `ex04b.c`, `ex04c.c`, and `ex04d.c`.